pyinfra-dev/pyinfra/CONTRIBUTING.md

 # Contributing to pyinfra

+🎉 Hello!
+Thank you for taking the time to contribute to `pyinfra`! 🎉

 Third party pull requests help expand pyinfra's functionality and are essential to it's continued growth.
 This guide should help get you started adding additional modules/facts to pyinfra.